Join the Mailing List

 Woodwork for Women – Cutting a New Path for Beginners.

 It’s ideal for absolute beginners—warm, untechnical, and full of real stories from people just like you.
-The book is now available on both Amazon and IngramSpark.
+The book is available on Amazon and Booktopia, and can be ordered through bookshops and libraries.

 Have a wander through the website.
 I hope something sparks your interest—and whether we connect through a future workshop, an online course, or a page in my (infrequent but heartfelt) newsletter,